roman-milk/roman-milk.github.io/herman.md

+===

- ****** Herman Ch.
-03 ****** byJust_Plain_Bob© "Two days after your gangbang I was in John's home office and I was working with him on the sale of my porn business.
+"Two days after your gangbang I was in John's home office and I was working with him on the sale of my porn business.
 John was my partner and owned twenty- five percent of the business.
 I noticed a magazine on his desk.
 It was a two year old issue of Investment Digest and it had your picture on the cover.
 It could well be that he knew who you were when he joined in on the gangbang."

  Linda's face was showing the shock she was feeling over the news.